 - Best warranty protection: TimberTech AZEK (50-year, full PVC, most comprehensive coverage)

-- Best warranty-to-cost ratio: Trex Transcend (25-year coverage at mid-range pricing, Platinum installer labor coverage)
+- Best warranty-to-cost ratio: Trex Transcend (25-year coverage at mid-range pricing; verify current installer-program terms directly with Trex)

 - Best premium warranty: Trex Lineage (50-year warranty with ultra-realistic aesthetics)